What is ISO 26262? Why is ISO 26262 needed?

 Plan when to perform the confirmation review

-The main rule is that the confirmation reviews shall be finalized before the project release for production.
+The main rule is that the confirmation reviews shall be finalised before the project is released for production.
 Obviously, the sooner, the better.
 Having a plan prior to the development surely helps to establish a deadline.
-The confirmation review, even though time-consuming, might bring a finding relevant for the functional safety of the product, when there is still time to redesign the system.
+The confirmation review, even though time-consuming, might bring a finding relevant to the functional safety of the product, when there is still time to redesign the system.
 Late confirmation review might result in a situation where a resolution to an identified issue impacts the schedule of an entire project.

 How to conduct a Functional Safety (ISO 26262) Audit for software?

 Functional Safety Audit is a formalised examination to identify gaps and anomalies in the established ISO 26262 process.
 It involves all relevant parties and comes with a specified scope, agenda, templates, checklist and roles.

 It starts with determining who is a person responsible for process auditing, with the assertion of an independence level required for a particular confirmation measure that is determined by a specific Automotive Safety Integrity Level (ASIL).

 The following organisation independence is required to conduct an ISO 26262 audit:

 - For QM and ASIL A, there’s no requirement for performing a functional safety audit.

 - ASIL B requires the lowest level of independence (I0) audit to be performed by a person not involved in the creation of any work product outside of the project.

 - ASIL C requires that level 2 independence (I2) audit should be performed by a person independent from the team responsible for the creation, e.g., not under the same manager.